 Usually, the lessons and materials are provided for free, and the training takes generally place on evenings or weekend days.

-These training program are including subject areas such as goal setting, designing lesson plans, sensitivity training, dyslexia, and effective methods for teaching vocabulary, writing, preparing for the GED test and even writing a short GED essay.
+These training programs are including subject areas such as goal setting, designing lesson plans, sensitivity training, dyslexia, and effective methods for teaching vocabulary, writing, preparing for the GED test via the Covcell online program, and even writing a short GED essay.

 Well, as we know that the majority of illiterate adults were trying to cover up their inability to write and/or read for many years, sensitivity training elements were implemented to help you help them with any form of shame, negativity about school, or frustration, that may come up during one of your tutoring sessions.